RedTurtle/redturtle.jquerybrowser/README.rst

 redturtle.jquerybrowser
 ==============================================================================

-This product adds a small js script that contains the original jQuery code for reimplementing the ``.browser`` function.
+This Plone add-on adds a small js script that contains the jQuery code for the ``.browser`` function.
-This function was removed from jQuery starting from version 1.9, but it's still required for some projects for broswer identification.
+This function was removed from jQuery starting from version 1.9, but it's still required for some projects for browser identification.

 The original script added by this package is found here https://github.com/gabceb/jquery-browser-plugin/blob/master/dist/jquery.browser.min.js.